Do you have bloating, wind or pain?

 Irritable bowel syndrome (IBS)

-IBS is a common digestive condition, with symptoms of abdominal pain or discomfort, wind, bloating and a change in bowel habit such as chronic diarrhoea or frequent constipation.
+IBS is a common digestive condition.
+It is often diagnosed when you have a combination of symptoms including abdominal pain or discomfort, wind, bloating and a change in bowel habit such as regular diarrhoea or frequent constipation.
+You can also have these symptoms without a diagnosis of IBS.

 Can IBS cause another disease?
 IBS is not a precursor to digestive disease.
 However, bowel cancer is common in Australia and can be misdiagnosed as IBS.
-If you have any change in bowel habit that lasts two weeks or longer, see your GP.
-Healthy diet and lifestyle choices can reduce your bowel cancer risk.
+If you have any change in bowel habit that lasts two weeks or longer, please see your GP.
+Adjustments to your diet and lifestyle can help reduce your bowel cancer risk.
 Ask Kym for more information.

 Registered with Complementary and Natural Healthcare Council (CNHC)